zzy-life/contentgrid/README.md

 </div>

-This plugin utilizes WebGL and three.js technology to achieve impressive transition effects, optimized for mobile devices.
-It helps to add visually appealing transition effects to your website or application, enhancing the user experience.
+This plugin uses WebGL and three.js technology to achieve impressive transition effects that are mobile-friendly.
+It can help you add beautiful transition effects to your website or application to enhance the user experience.

-Only tested in vue2 for now
+Currently only tested in vue2.

 ![GIF2023-4-13-10-50-25](docs/GIF2023-4-13-10-50-25.gif)

-However, it should be noted that since this plugin utilizes three.js technology, it will increase the size of your application.
-If your application is very sensitive to file size, use this plugin with caution. :warning:
+However, it should be noted that since the plugin uses three.js technology, it will increase the size of your application.
+If your application is very focused on file size, use this plugin with caution. :warning:

 ## Installation :inbox_tray: